BRoy98/StackNotifier/README.md

 ### 7. Easy to test:

-- Each part of the application is defined in a seperate module.
+- Each part of the application is defined in a separate module.
 The entire Notification Service has two main modules.
   - Notifier
   - Scheduler
 - Unit test files are available in the `test` directory.
 Service specific unit test files are available in their respective directories inside `services/`.